Themes from James - Revelation

 2 Peter—Spiritual growth as an antidote to false teachers

-2 Peter exhorts believers to spiritual growth as an antidote to false teaching.
+2 Peter exhorts believers to spiritual growth as an antidote to false teachers.
 Key to standing firm in Christ until our entrance into His kingdom is supplementing our faith with the virtues delineated in 1:5-7.
 2 Peter 2 is helpful in showing how greed and immoral desires lie at the roots of much false teaching.
 2 Peter 3 warns of scoffers who will doubt whether Christ will return (vv.
 1-13) and ends with a warning that believers must be on guard against being led astray (3:17).
 The best “guard” is a good offense: “but grow in the grace and knowledge of our Lord and Savior Jesus Christ” (3:18).

 1 John—Knowing you have eternal life